joewing/maze/README.md

  - *maze.r* R
  - *maze.rb* Ruby
  - *maze.s* x86-64
+ - *Maze.scala* Scala
  - *maze.sml* SML
  - *maze.sno* SNOBOL4
  - *maze.st* Smalltalk
  - *maze.tcl* TCL
  - *maze.v* Coq
  - *maze.vim* VIM

+Some languages in which I have yet to implement a maze generator include:
+ - APL
+ - Dylan
+ - Factor
+ - Groovy
+ - J
+ - Joy
+ - Julia
+ - Vala

+There are, of course, many others.
+I prioritize real programming languages over joke programming languages such as BF, Whitespace, INTERCAL, etc.  There are two reasons for this:
+(1) most of the joke programming languages are very primitive, making the implementation of a maze generator a complex task and (2) there are many real programming languages available that provide interesting targets.